krzysztofskul/CADMDB2/README.md

 **TODO:**

 * VER.#0.4-ALPHA | TODO:
-    * feat(product): navigate to the product details from the product list inside the room
     * feat: implement currency management
     * feat: implement contact details management
     * feat: implement planned and resulted area and budget